Why sleeping next to your dog is the best health decision you can make

 According to an American Pet Products Association survey, 62 percent of small dogs, 41 percent of medium-sized dogs, and 32 percent of large dogs sleep with their owners.

-Assorted sleep studies show co-sleeping with dogs boosts serotonin and oxytocin levels, reduces stress and blood pressure levels, and improves heart health.
+Assorted sleep studies show that co-sleeping with dogs boosts serotonin and oxytocin levels, reduces stress and blood pressure, and improves heart health.

 Science says sleeping with your dog boosts your body’s production of serotonin, a key chemical you need to get a good night’s sleep.

-Researchers found that the participants’ blood pressure dropped, and their serotonin levels increased when they interacted with their breathing, slobbering, and wagging dogs.
-Their serotonin levels stayed the same when they petted the unfamiliar dogs but dropped when they petted the robotic dog.
+Their serotonin levels stayed the same when they petted the unfamiliar dogs, but dropped when they petted the robotic dog.

-Dr. Alan Beck, director of the Center for the Human-Animal Bond at Purdue University, compared the body’s response to dog petting to eating chocolate.
+Dr. Alan Beck, director of the Center for the Human-Animal Bond at Purdue University, compared the body’s response to petting a dog to eating chocolate.
 In both cases, it improves relaxation and helps you feel happy, NBC News reported.

 Science magazine reported that a lab at Azabu University in Japan studies oxytocin, the hormone that plays a role in maternal bonding, trust, and altruism.